dcunited001/dcunited001.github.io/_posts/2018-12-14-what-is-the-soul-a-baseline-for-the-materialist-conception.md

 the unconscious in some miraculous way.
 To what end?
 To Seek continuous self improvement without the defect of a false sense of completion after one learns so much of the world.
 How does one stay on the path?
-How does one stay course on the Hero's journey?
+How does one stay course on the Hero's Journey?
 Does the hero with the longest journey result with unsurpassed heroic development?